 Parkinson’s is a long term condition which is not life threatening.
 With regular medical reviews, appropriate medication regimes, exercise and a positive attitude, good quality of life is achievable.
 Ongoing support from family and friends and maintaining social contact is essential.

 Parkinson’s WA also runs regular seminars with useful advice and information for people diagnosed with Parkinson’s.
-There are also 20 support groups throughout WA, for more details and for a full list visit here.

 For more information please contact us by phone on (08) 6457 7373 or email firstname.lastname@example.org